Pharmacokinetics and pharmacodynamics of hydrochlorothiazide

 When hydrochlorothiazide is ingested, it undergoes metabolism in the body through various enzymatic processes.
 The primary metabolic pathway for hydrochlorothiazide involves the liver, where it is extensively metabolized by cytochrome P450 enzymes.
 These enzymes play a crucial role in converting hydrochlorothiazide into its metabolites.

-See also Lisinopril and hydrochlorothiazide interactions
+See also Amlodipine besylate hydrochlorothiazide

 One of the main metabolites formed during hydrochlorothiazide metabolism is hydrochlorothiazide sulfone.
 This metabolite has been found to possess similar pharmacological activity as hydrochlorothiazide.
 It is believed that hydrochlorothiazide sulfone contributes to the overall therapeutic effects of hydrochlorothiazide in the body.